 - Btec level 3: this is the equivalent of studying A-levels and provides access to a degree programme in the first year.

 - Btec level 4 HNC and level 5 HND: these often provide access to degree programmes in the second or final year of the course.

 Do all universities accept Btecs?

 Most universities and colleges in the UK accept Btec students, including competitive universities from the Russell Group.
-In 2017, over 25% of the students who started university had a Btec.
-That's compared with 18% back in 2010 and it's a ratio that's risen consistently since 2008.
+In 2018, Ucas data showed that over 10% of students accepted into university had only Btec qualifications, with a further 7.2% holding a combination of Btecs and A-levels.

 Nearly all universities accept Btecs in relevant subject areas, similar to how they would with equivalent A-level qualifications.

 Joe Woodcock, community manager at The Student Room and expert on post-16 qualifications says "Btecs are certainly a viable route for university progression, especially if you have a clear idea of what you want to study post-18.”

 “In some cases, studying at least one Btec may help prepare you for university life, with a program of continuous coursework and research better mirroring university-style assessment than A-levels," Joe finishes.